-The Ocular Epidemiology Research Group, led by Professor Cheng Ching-Yu, aims to develop and facilitate collaborative and translational research by integrating big data, omics, and machine learning analytics into large scale population-based studies.
-The strategic goal of our group is to improve the eye health of populations in Singapore and globally, and to become the international, leading centre for population science and digital health of eye diseases by
+The Ocular Epidemiology Research Group, led by Prof Cheng Ching-Yu, aims to develop and facilitate collaborative and translational research by integrating big data, omics, and machine learning analytics into large scale population-based studies.
+The strategic goal of our group is to improve the eye health of populations in Singapore and globally, and to become one of the leading international centres for population science and digital health of eye diseases by:

 using state-of-art data analytics and artificial intelligence techniques,

 nurturing the next generation of researchers and scientists.